Microplates Knowledge Base

 Table of microplates

+We offer a variety of microplates for a wide range of applications.
 View our table of microplates by application.

 Well-to-well cross-talk occurs when a portion of the signal generated by a sample contained in a well of a microplate is also detected in an adjacent well, and thereby contributes a non-specific amount of signal in the adjacent well.
 Assays that produce high signal levels are more prone to cross-talk.
 For example, chemiluminescent assays can generate relatively high signals leading to significant cross-talk.
 Also, the wavelength of the light emitted is a factor, since the shorter the wavelength of the emission is, the higher the energy level is, and the more cross-talk may be observed.